Reginleif88/reginleif_lab/docs/Project-10-DHCP-Migration-to-Domain-Controllers.md

 ---

+The following table summarizes DHCP configuration per site:

 | Site | DC | Subnet | DHCP Range | Reserved |
 | :------ | :----- | :-------- | :------------ | :---------- |
 | HQ | P-WIN-DC1 | 172.16.0.0/24 | .30 - .254 | .1 - .29 |
 | Branch | H-WIN-DC2 | 172.17.0.0/24 | .30 - .254 | .1 - .29 |

+> [!NOTE]
-> **Design Note:** Each site has a single DHCP server with no failover configured.
+> Each site has a single DHCP server with no failover configured.
 This is acceptable for lab purposes where brief outages are tolerable.
 For production resilience, DHCP failover between partner servers would be implemented.
 A future project will add dedicated DHCP servers with failover at each site.

 ---